 - a.
-The corrective actions imposed on the respondent - b.
-Individual remedies offered or provided to the complainant or another person who was the subject of the complaint, but this information should not be shared with the respondent. - c.
+The corrective actions imposed on the individual found to have engaged in the conduct that relate directly to the subject of the complaint - b.
+Individual remedies offered or provided to the complainant or another person who was the subject of the complaint - c.
 Systemic measures the school has taken to eliminate a hostile environment and prevent recurrence - 6.
-Notice of the complainant's and respondent's right to appeal the district's decision to the CDE within 15 calendar days, and procedures to be followed for initiating such an appeal
+Notice of the complainant's right to appeal the district's decision to the CDE within 15 calendar days, and procedures to be followed for initiating such an appeal